o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

   + [Options](#asset-bundler-command-line-reference-bundleseed-options)
   + [Examples](#asset-bundler-command-line-reference-bundleseed-examples)

- The Open 3D Engine Asset Bundler is driven by a command\-line tool called `AssetBundlerBatch`\.
-This tool manages seed lists, asset lists, comparisons, and asset bundles\.
-The asset bundler is **not** used to compile assets into the format used by the bundler for distribution - that is the role of the Asset Processor\.
+ The Open 3D Engine Asset Bundler is driven by a command\-line tool called `AssetBundlerBatch`.
+This tool manages seed lists, asset lists, comparisons, and asset bundles.
+The asset bundler is **not** used to compile assets into the format used by the bundler for distribution - that is the role of the Asset Processor.
 Before running the Asset Bundler, make sure that you:
-+  Enable each platform assets should be bundled for\.
-Enabled platforms are managed by editing the `dev\AssetProcessorPlatformConfig.ini` file in your project\.
++  Enable each platform assets should be bundled for.
+Enabled platforms are managed by editing the `dev\AssetProcessorPlatformConfig.ini` file in your project.
-+ Run the Asset Processor to ensure that assets and their metadata are up to date\.
++ Run the Asset Processor to ensure that assets and their metadata are up to date.

-See the [Asset Bundler Concepts and Terms](/docs/user-guide/packaging/asset-bundler/concepts.md) or [Glossary](/docs/user-guide/appendix/glossary.md) for definitions of terms used in this reference\.
+See the [Asset Bundler Concepts and Terms](/docs/user-guide/packaging/asset-bundler/concepts.md) or [Glossary](/docs/user-guide/appendix/glossary.md) for definitions of terms used in this reference.

 ## General Use